haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 </a>

 Make sure to change all other required parameters as previously explained and submit your run.
-As reference the json file generate for this tutorial is available under `data/job_params-pharm.json`
+As reference the `.json` file generate for this tutorial is available under `data/job_params-pharm.json`

 <hr>